Getting Help for Your Child

 Your Local Dyslexia Association can provide you with information about support that is available in the local area.

 The LEA service is often over-stretched and there may be a long waiting list.
-So, if you can afford it, you could consider having a private assessment done either by a suitably qualified teacher or a Chartered Educational Psychologist specialising in Specific Learning Difficulties.
-This could cost £4-500 and give you a full written report with recommendations for educational support.
+So, if you can afford it, you could consider having a private assessment done either by a suitably qualified specialist dyslexia teacher assessor (£3-400) or a Chartered Educational Psychologist specialising in Specific Learning Difficulties, (around £4-500).

-For information on where to go for independent assessments, please refer to your Local Dyslexia Association or a supporting corporate member assessment centre.
-Alternatively, search for a psychologist on the British Psychological Society's website.
+For information on where to go for independent assessments, contact your nearest Local Dyslexia Association.
+If there is no group near you, such as in London, contact the BDA Helpline for suggestions of assessors.
+You could also search for an Educational Psychologist on the British Psychological Society's website.
 In the section What are the issues? select Education and then Intellectual Assessment.

 6. Discuss the assessment report with the school.